About Information Technology

-- Elijah is run by former litigation partners who understand your needs.
-Each digital forensic expert on our team receives training in the legal process, written communication, oral communication, and responsiveness
+- LIJAH is run by former litigation partners who understand your needs.
+Each digital forensic expert on our team receives training in the legal process, written communication, oral communication, and responsiveness.

 Yes!
-Elijah routinely supports digital forensic collections throughout the United States and even internationally.
+ELIJAH routinely supports clients throughout the United States and even internationally.
 Often we can perform this work remotely, eliminating the need to travel in performing our services.
-Currently, Elijah has staffed physical offices in Florida, Illinois, and Michigan.
-Our Florida office is based in Weston, in close proximity to Miami, Fort Lauderdale, West Palm Beach, and Naples, with limited travel required to serve other areas such as Orlando, Tampa, and Jacksonville.
-Our Illinois offices are in Chicago and Naperville, with almost every major city in the United States no more than a four hour flight away.
-Our Michigan office is in Grand Rapids, and routinely performs service in Detroit, Ann Arbor, Lansing, Kalamazoo, and Traverse City.
+Currently, ELIJAH has staffed physical offices in Florida, Illinois, and Michigan.
+Our Florida office is based in Weston, in close proximity to Miami, Fort Lauderdale, West Palm Beach, and Naples, with limited travel required to serve other areas such as Jacksonville, Orlando, Tampa, and Tallahassee.
+Our Illinois offices are in Chicago, Champaign, and Naperville, with almost every major city in the United States no more than a four hour flight away.
+Our Michigan offices are in Grand Rapids and the Detroit suburb Southfield, and we also routinely serve Ann Arbor, Lansing, Kalamazoo, and Traverse City.

-Elijah provided electronic discovery hosting services, including as a kCura Relativity best in service provider and an iConect XERA Silver level service provider, until January 2017 when Elijah spun off our eDiscovery hosting division to Acorn Legal Solutions LLC.
-Elijah can assist our digital forensic clients in evaluating appropriate hosting platforms and providers if they do not already have in-house solutions or preferred vendors, but our core focus now is providing expert digital forensic data collection and investigation services.
+ELIJAH formerly provided electronic discovery hosting services, including as a kCura Relativity best in service provider and an iConect XERA Silver level service provider, but in January 2017 ELIJAH spun off our eDiscovery hosting division to Acorn Legal Solutions LLC.
+ELIJAH can assist our clients in evaluating appropriate hosting platforms and providers if they do not already have internal solutions or preferred vendors, but we no longer perform eDiscovery hosting services in-house.